 '''

 cd /etc/bind/db

 ls

-example.com.db example.com.db.jbk example.com.db.signed example.com.db.signed.jnl
+example.com.db example.com.db.signed example.com.db.signed.jnl

 '''

 So, unless you see the .signed.jnl file, your zone has not been signed.

 Invalid Trust Anchors

 In most cases, you never need to explicitly configure trust anchors. named supplies the current root trust anchor and, with the default setting of dnssec-validation, updates it on the infrequent occasions when it is changed.